devil's curve

 Lacroix

-There was a publication about the curve in the Nouvelles Annales in 1858.
+And there was a publication about the curve in the Nouvelles Annales de Mathématiques in 1858 3).

 Many authors place an extra constant before the y2 term, but this is only a linear distortion of the curve.